malachi-iot/j1939/doc/AddressResolution.md

 This step happens over the course of 250ms

-If existing CA contends with newcomer CA, observe [Contention Rules](#111-contention-rules).
+If existing CA contends with newcomer (this) CA, observe [Contention Rules](#111-contention-rules).
 Otherwise, startup procedure is complete and operation enters [Nominal](#34-nominal) mode.

 #### 3.3.3.1.
 Scenario 1: Followup Address Claim

-If addres is contested, one may elect to reattempt a claim.
+If addres is contested and [Contention Rules](#111-contention-rules) permit, one SHOULD attempt a new claim.
 This ultimately is quite similar to 3.3.2:

 1. CA MUST emit [Address Claim](#11-pgn-address-claim) of newly selected SA
-2. Move on to 3.3.3
+2. Loop back to 3.3.3

 #### 3.3.3.2.
 Scenario 2: Unable to proceed

-If one is unable to reattempt, then as per the contention rules a [Cannot Claim](#15-pgn-cannot-claim-address) is emitted.
+If one is unable to reattempt, then as per contention rules a [Cannot Claim](#15-pgn-cannot-claim-address) is emitted.
 [Degraded](#35-degraded-cannot-claim) mode is entered.

 ### 3.4.
 Nominal state